Skip to main contentSkip to main navigationSkip to footer content

 Our clinical partners are an integral part of this experience for our students.

-The partners allow our students to be a part of their interdisciplinary team interacting with healthcare team members.
-The hospital's staff welcomes and interacts with our students to create an environment conducive to learning.
+Our partners allow our students to be a part of their interdisciplinary team interacting with healthcare team members.
+The hospitals or community-based agencies staff welcomes and interacts with our students to create an environment conducive to learning.

 Clinical partners often times offer students the opportunity to seek employment with them in efforts to enhance their skills while enrolled in school.